 The brand launched a gift guide because of this holiday season which literally proposes you based on your price preferences what you should gift him/her.
 See the images below and you’ll get the idea.

-They focused quite a lot on the gifting spirit of these days which can be seen from their social media posts about their curated gifting offerings:
+They focused quite a lot on the gifting spirit of these days which can be seen from their social media posts their curated gifting offerings:

 Such an amazing idea and execution.
 Don’t you think?